Central idea: The prudence of choosing Christ. Doctrine: The virtue of prudence. Practical application: Growing in prudence.

 “Then every scribe who has been instructed in the kingdom of heaven

 is like the head of a household

 who brings from his storeroom both the new and the old.”

-- The kingdom of God, the salvation Christ has won for us, Christ himself, is of unsurpassed value.
+- The kingdom of God, or the salvation Christ has won for us, or Christ himself, is of unsurpassed value.

-- The most prudent thing anyone can do who gets a glimpse of it is to put it first in one’s life, like the person who discovered the treasure buried in the field or the jeweler who discovered a pearl of great price.
+- The most prudent thing anyone can do who gets a glimpse of it is to put it first in one’s life, like the person who finds the treasure buried in the field or the jeweler who finds a pearl of great price.

 - At the same time there is an urgency in doing so, because we will all be judged at the end of our lives and either be approved or condemned.